chiplet/verilator-template/README.md

 `./new_module.sh module-name`

 where `module-name` is the name you want to give to your new verilog module.
-This creates a new project directory called `module-name` from the project template in specified in `TEMPLATE/`.
+This creates a new directory `module-name/` based on the project template specified in `TEMPLATE/`.